khushaljethava/khushaljethava.github.io/_posts/2025-01-03-Python-complex().md

 0j
 (4-7j)
 ```
+## Common Use Cases

+A common use case for `complex()` is performing impedance calculations in electrical engineering, where circuit components like resistors, capacitors, and inductors are modeled as complex numbers.
+Another practical scenario is implementing the Discrete Fourier Transform (DFT) in signal processing where frequency components are represented as complex numbers with magnitude and phase.
+It is also used in mathematical applications that require operations on the complex plane, such as fractal generation (Mandelbrot sets) or solving polynomial equations with complex roots.

 ## Rules of complex()

 As the name suggests by the name, the complex() method returns a complex number.